Strait Islands is the northernmost area in Australia.

 great views and bright blue waters around it, and there are a few

 second largest of the 'inner' islands of the Torres Strait, with a

 population of 700.
-While it's much larger than TI, there is less for
+While its area is much larger than TI, the town is

 Island - Keriri

 The third largest, and the third most populated of the inner Torres

 Strait islands is